Entity Types

 Till (Pos)

-• Used to identify a specific point-of-sale location.
+• Till (Pos) is used to identify a specific point-of-sale location.

-• Can be linked to any of the other types, but must have a Registered Entity at the top of the chain.
+• It can be nested below a department or branch but must have a registered entity at the top of the chain.

 Stock Location